-When planning a prescribed burn, it is extremely important to have the best, most up-todate weather information available.
+It is extremely important to have the best, most up-to- date weather information available when planning a prescribed burn.
 Weather factors can make a fire ineffective, difficult to control, or behave in unpredictable ways.
 Understanding how weather factors influence fire behavior can increase your ability to predict fire direction, behavior, and rate of travel, which will reduce the risk of wildfire and increase burn crew safety.